GilbertAurel/angular-sonarqube-integration-test/README.md

 ## Husky config

 Utilizing husky, this project encourages developer to only commit a clean code.
 It means the code has to be tested.
-The code should pass lint and karma test first before it can be commited.
+The code should pass lint and karma test first (also generating code coverage files) before it can be commited.